News

 The launch of the ACA marks a significant step in harnessing the power of Africa's creative and cultural sectors for development and integration goals.

-In the process of harnessing the power of Africa’s creative and cultural industry for development and integration goals, it is important to understand what it means and to raise awareness of how cultural and creative industries can best be streamlined into various programs and policies.
+In the process of harnessing the power of Africa’s creative and cultural industry for development and integration goals, it is important to understand what it means and to raise awareness of how cultural and creative industries can best be streamlined into various programmes and policies.

-It must be done in a manner that ensures intrinsic development of the cultural and creative sectors, while also obtaining results in other sectors and development areas.
+It must be done in a manner that ensures intrinsic development of the cultural and creative sectors while also obtaining results in other sectors and development areas.

 Let's do Biz